arkona-technologies/telemetry-template/README.md

    ./run.sh
    ```

-   This command will try to setup rsyslog first, then setup influxDB and providing the mandatory authorization token and finally start the telemetry service, InfluxDB, Loki, Promtail and Grafana in detached mode.
+   This command will try to setup rsyslog first, so please provide the sudo password when asked.
+Afterwards it will run a setup instance of influxDB to provide the mandatory authorization token and finally start the telemetry service, InfluxDB, Loki, Promtail and Grafana in detached mode.

 6. Access Grafana at [http://localhost:3000](http://localhost:3000) in your browser.
 Log in with the supplied credentials.